ajshul/grid-physics-engine/README.md

 - Foam deterministically suppresses Fire and may decay into Water
 - Acid dissolves Stone/Wood/Glass into Rubble and emits heat + some Smoke
 - Rubber pops into Smoke at high temperature
-- Fuel‑aware fire burnout: burning oil tends to become Smoke; burning wood tends to become Ember (and can later ash)
+- Fuel‑aware fire: default burnout is Smoke unless wood‑origin; burning oil tends to become Smoke; burning wood burns longer and tends to leave Ember (and can later Ash)
+  - Water quenching: the water cell becomes Steam; the Fire cell becomes Ember if wood‑origin, otherwise Smoke
   - Burning spreads emit small smoke puffs in nearby empty cells; embers warm neighbors, cool gradually, and only reignite if fuel is adjacent
   - Embers fall if unsupported (with occasional diagonal slip), can ignite dust they contact, may crumble to Ash while falling, and quench to Ash when touching Water
+  - Origin tagging: when Fire is painted over Oil/Wood or ignites them, its origin is tagged; if missing, origin may be inferred from nearby fuel
   - Mud wets Dust below over time by transferring humidity; sufficiently wet Dust converts to Mud
   - Dust has a higher ignition temperature to avoid spurious ignition in recently cooled areas
 - Steam rises when hot and condenses to Water near cold cells; Water freezes to Ice at ≤0°C